 We seek individuals who are professional and committed to providing exemplary work in support of our mission, who can live in community harmoniously, and who model our values - Holism, Community, Sustainability, Service, and Integrity.
 Seasonal Staff members represent Omega as excellent stewards of professional and compassionate service.
 The work and customer service that they provide are an integral part of their time here.
-Every intereaction staff have with fellow team members, participants, teachers, and coleagues are at the heart of creating the Omega experience.
+Every interaction staff have with fellow staff members, participants, teachers, and colleagues are at the heart of creating the Omega experience.

-Omega's seasonal team experience offers the unique opportunity for individuals to contribute professional skills and compassionate customer service while thriving in a vibrant learning oriented environment.
+Omega's seasonal staff experience offers the unique opportunity for individuals to contribute professional skills and compassionate customer service while thriving in a vibrant learning oriented environment.

-Contribute meaningful work - join a team of people who are passionate about contributing to a meaningful cause.
+Contribute meaningful work - be a part a staff made up of people who are passionate about contributing to a meaningful cause.

 Learn & grow - enjoy access to specially designed Holistic Education program classes, trainings, and events.

 Immerse in nature - explore Omega's beautiful 250-acre campus and amenities.

 Seasonal Staff Commitment

 Work is your primary commitment at Omega, however during non-work hours during your employ, you may participate in select campus events, programs and classes, all supporting the process of self-discovery.
 Most of these classes are open to all, though some may need special permission for admission.
 Some are drop in style, whereas other require a longer commitment.